Skip to content

 ftrace recap

-The basic ftrace interface lives at /sys/kernel/debug/tracing/.
+The basic ftrace interface lives at /sys/kernel/tracing/ (also reachable at the older /sys/kernel/debug/tracing/).
 The ftrace basics page covers the foundational setup.
 This page covers advanced features: in-kernel histograms, triggers, synthetic events, and the function_graph tracer.

 Event triggers